NOTE: This course was formerly entitled "Mathematizing ESOL I". The content of this course is identical to its predecessor.

 This course runs over five weeks.
 The estimated time to complete the course is 18 hours (not including the optional final project).

-Please note: About one week before the event, registrants will receive a separate email from firstname.lastname@example.org from the SABES Math Team at TERC with instructions on how to access the Zoom session.
+Please note: About one week before the event, registrants will receive a separate email from firstname.lastname@example.org from the SABES Math Team at TERC with instructions on how to access the course and attend the optional Zoom welcome session.

 For more information, please contact Sherry Soares at email@example.com.